 La Demeure Montaigne

-This five star spa hotel located in the perfectly encapsulates contemporary luxury with Parisian spirit and flair.
+This five-star spa hotel located perfectly encapsulates contemporary luxury with Parisian spirit and flair.
 Located at 18 rue Clément Marot, a few steps from Avenue Montaigne, La Demeure Montaigne, offers guests an intimate experience in which they can make the charming private mansion their home from home during their stay.
-No detail is overlooked at this exquisite abode, which is also home to a bistronomic restaurant, hidden bar and Thalgo Institute.
+No detail is overlooked at this exquisite abode, which is also home to a gastronomic restaurant, hidden bar and Thalgo Institute.
 Its 93 rooms and suites are just as stylish as the rest of the hotel and the Eiffel Suite has a confidential location offering guests the utmost in privacy.
 Gourmet and seasonal dishes are served at the discreet restaurant whilst guests can enjoy fine wine, champagne and cocktails in a relaxed yet trendy atmosphere.
 The spa is a collaboration with the marine cosmetics brand Thalgo and is a cocoon of tranquillity in the heart of bustling Paris.
-This beautiful city bolthole offers unassuming luxury and high class service right in the heart of Paris.
+This beautiful city bolthole offers unassuming luxury and high-class service right in the heart of Paris.